Zuzu on #SaveOurVenues cover, "bananas" Liverpool pilot and "very Scouse" new material

 “My dad listens to that song: we’re big Evertonians and I guess he’s always associated it with Everton,” Zuzu said.
 “It’s a classic old Liverpool song by an old Liverpool band.”

 Now, the Artists United Collective hopes to capture some of that footy fan spirit to ensure the survival of the vital live scene in Liverpool and beyond.
-Speaking in a press release, The Farm’s Peter Hooton hailed the MVT as “the lifeblood of the music industry”.
+The Farm’s Peter Hooton hailed the MVT as “the lifeblood of the music industry”.

 Zuzu told NME that grassroots venues were “incredibly important” in the earlier days of her career.
 “I can’t imagine what my journey so far would’ve been like without them,” she said.
 “They’re such an important part of learning your craft and paying your dues.